edi3/edi3-igl/docs/index.md

 [Survey of Blockchain Based Approaches to Managing International Trade Documentation](precedents.md)

-#### Open Questions

-##### What is the relationship between a party running a node and a party authorised to view the contents of a Document?
-This goes to the question of what content of a given document is available on-chain.
-Some options are:

-> FIXME
-> elaborate on each of the options below
-> 1. all document content is on-chain and encrypted
-> 2. document content is published by the issuing authority (who manages access) and only a reference to the document and it's hash is on-chain
-> 3. all document content is on chain and not encrypted (being a node is the same as having authority to view document details)

-##### Should an Inter Customs Ledger manage the state lifecyle of a Document?

-##### What is a Document in the context of the Inter Customs Ledger?
-> FIXME
-discuss these two conceptual approaches:
-> 1. a thing added to the chain by an authorised body which has state and allows some party to take some action dependant on that state?
-> 2. a digital asset granted to a party that allows that party to trade the asset for some service?

-##### What is the appropriate 'chain of custody' of a document in the context of the Inter Customs Ledger?
-> FIXME
-e.g.
-export customs -> import customs
-authorised body -> exporter -> importer -> import customs

-##### How should the ICL function in the context of an existing legislated paper based process?
-> FIXME
-other projects have maintained paper certificates and implemented print management solution and QR code for validation
-review chapter 12 and artice 4.6 of ChAFTA for reference

-## Design Goals

-**Avoid proliferation of ledgers**
-> FIXME
-i.e. reduce burdon on parties wishing to join network

-**Maintain privacy of document content**
-> FIXME
-i.e. a node on the network may not be authorised to view the content of a document

-**Collect meaningful data about the use of a Document**
-> FIXME
-i.e. some state management to prevent double spend and track documents etc

-## Future Directions
-> FIXME
-increase breadth and depth covered with interledger protocols.
-e.g. trade finance related processes may be managed on some other ledger which might need to reference the ICL for validation of the existance of a CoO.
-or
-before a certificate of origin is issued, some other ledger may track the provenance of a product and it's purchase by the exporter, opening the possibility of execution of smart contract for issuance of CoO

-This service depends on - TBA.

-The TBA specification depends on this document.
-Note, TBA.

 ## Licence

 All material published on edi3.org including all parts of this specification are the intellectual property of the UN as per the [UN/CEFACT IPR Policy](https://www.unece.org/fileadmin/DAM/cefact/cf_plenary/plenary12/ECE_TRADE_C_CEFACT_2010_20_Rev2E_UpdatedIPRpolicy.pdf).